kosiken/text-editor/README.md

 ### Build and run in production

-You have to make sure you are running on an environment that has at least 2048mb or RAM available otherwise the build may fail
+You have to make sure you are running on an environment that has at least 2048mb or RAM available otherwise the build may fail.
+You must also have the 3000 port available, though you can change this in `./cypress.config.ts` and in `./package.json`. to run on different ports

 ```sh

     npm run build && npm run serve

 ```
+Then go to http://localhost:3000 on your machine

 ### Run End to End Tests

+You must have the 3000 port available, though you can change this in `./cypress.config.ts` and in `./package.json`. to run on different ports
 #### First you have to

 - Make sure to install the dev dependencies are installed